dead-claudia/journald-exporter/README.md

 ## Installation

+> This assumes a basic understanding of shell commands and shell variables.

 1. [Download the latest binary](https://github.com/dead-claudia/journald-exporter/releases) and install it somewhere in your `$PATH`. `/usr/sbin/journald-exporter` is recommended.

+    ```sh
+    # Assumes `journald-exporter` is in the current directory and `/usr/sbin`
+    # is in your default `$PATH`

+    # Note: you have to use `mv` to replace the file to avoid "text file busy"
+    # file access errors on update
+    chmod +x journald-exporter
+    sudo cp journald-exporter journald-exporter.tmp
+    sudo mv journald-exporter.tmp /usr/sbin/journald-exporter
+    ```

 2. Set up a `journald-exporter` system user with same-named group.
-On Debian, `sudo adduser --system --group journald-exporter` will work.
-(No home directory is needed.)
+No home directory is needed.

+    ```sh
+    sudo useradd --system --user-group journald-exporter
+    ```

 3. Place a systemd service unit file in `/usr/local/lib/systemd/system/journald-exporter.service` with the following contents: